MicrosoftDocs/powerquery-docs/powerquery-docs/install-sdk.md

 ## Distribution of Power Query connectors

-You have 2 paths in which you can distribute your connector:
+You have two paths in which you can distribute your connector:
 * Self-distribution
 * Connector certification